kdcgarber/TRS-IO-for-the-Model-1/README.md

 These are my notes to help me build another in the future and may help someone (or may not).<br>
 <br>

+These are not notes on the pcb build, just the code deploy to the TRS-IO v1.4<br>

 ## Notes

 I used the ESP-WROOM-32 esp controller - https://www.amazon.com/dp/B0B764963C<br>